 Under the Sale of Sites Scheme, a Local Authority may make housing sites available at low cost to assist persons in housing need to provide their own housing.
 Applicants must be first time buyers and satisfy an income test.
 The Local Authority decides the cost of the site.
 The successful applicants purchase the site at a discounted price and must apply for planning permission.
-There are currently 11 sites available to purchase, 1 at Ardsallaghmore, Roscommon Town and 10 at Forest View, Boyle.
+There are currently 11 sites available to purchase at Forest View, Boyle.

 The building costs may be funded by a mortgage from a bank, building society, or if you are eligible, from a local authority.